 Insurance brokers, like multi-insurance mediators, will offer you the best solution for your purposes taking into account the best offer at a given moment.
 But, unlike mediators, brokers work with the entire insurance market offer to present you the best possible solution, independently of partnerships or campaigns.

-MDS, founded in Portugal, and April (a french company) are two big wholesale brokers operating in Portugal, as well as internationally.
+MDS, founded in Portugal, is a big wholesale broker operating in the country, as well as internationally.